pskenny/notes/LOW-TECH MAGAZINE.md

 Great magazine and blog about low-tech solutions.
 A better description than I can do can be found over at [Damaged Earth Catalog](https://damaged.bleu255.com/Low-Tech/).

-Their website runs on solar powered batteries so sometimes it's down.
-I think it's in Barcelona, Spain.
+Their website runs on solar powered batteries so occasionally it's not available for a time.
+I think it's set up in Barcelona, Spain.

 ## Favourites